 If you are going to visit Yosemite National Park and you have the opportunity to drive through Tioga Pass (the eastern entrance into the park), the best gas station food is waiting for you.

-This snow melt feeds the rivers and creeks that flow down to Yosemite Valley and yes, the water is ice cold.
-My kids enjoyed snowball fights in their shorts, and we made several stops along the way to our ultimate destination – lunch.
+This is the snow melt that feeds the rivers and creeks that flow down to Yosemite Valley and yes, the water is ice cold.
+My kids enjoyed snowball fights in their shorts.
+They also climbed the granite slabs we encountered.
+For those seeking bigger adventures than rock hopping, you can always scale Lembert Dome.

 A coworker of my husband’s told us out this infamous Mobil gas station and the amazing food we could eat there.
 I was getting car sick from the 2-hour drive and couldn’t imagine a gas station having swoon-worthy food.
 I was skeptical and wondered if I could swallow a convenience store hot dog from and not hurl on the 2-hour return trip back to our campsite.
 I had no idea what was waiting for us.

 At the intersection of U.S. Route 395 and California State Route 120 you will find a Mobil gas station.
 It’s the only gas station for miles and there is nothing around it except, well, nature.
+Of course, the salty Mono Lake is across the way.
 And inside this gas station is the Tioga Toomey’s Whoa Nellie Deli.

 You can find all kinds of trinkets and souvenirs from Yosemite inside, as well as the typical gas station finds of gum, chips and sodas.
 But, what makes this place NOT your typical gas station is the food.